Tyson Beukeboom

-Tyson Beukeboom (born March 10, 1991) is a Canadian rugby union player.
-She made her debut as a member of ‘s national team at the 2013 Nations Cup, and represented Canada at three consecutive Women's Rugby World Cups, starting with the silver medal-winning squad at France 2014.
+Tyson Taylor Beukeboom (born 10 March 1991) is a Canadian rugby union player.
+She has represented Canada at four consecutive Rugby World Cups, starting with the silver medal-winning squad of 2014; and also at the 2017, 2021, and 2025 tournaments.

 Early life

 Beukeboom is the daughter of former NHL ice hockey player Jeff Beukeboom.
 She was born in Edmonton, Alberta, during her father's fifth season with the Edmonton Oilers.
 She attended St. Francis Xavier University.